Background pattern

 • confusion, feeling strange, lack of orgasm, decreased libido, agitation, nervousness, abnormal dreams

-• tremor; a feeling of restlessness or inability to sit or stay still, numbness, altered taste perception, increased muscle tone
+• tremor; a feeling of restlessness or inability to sit or stay still, tingling, altered taste perception, increased muscle tone

-• visual disturbances, including blurred vision, dilated pupils, inability of the eye to automatically focus on distant objects
+• visual disturbances including blurred vision, dilated pupils, inability of the eye to automatically change focus from distant to near objects

 • ringing in the ears (tinnitus)